awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-kinesis-data-stream.rst

 ===========================

 To use :code:`KinesisFirehoseRecorder`, you need to pass the object in a directory where streaming data is saved.
-Itâ€™s recommended to use an app private directory because the data isnâ€™t encrypted.
+We recommend you use an app private directory because the data is not encrypted.

 .. code-block:: java